augustinetong1212-byte/augustinetong1212-byte.github.io/_posts/2025-08-18-applied-data-science-project.md

 <img width="322" height="97" alt="image" src="https://github.com/user-attachments/assets/3ecc1905-181c-4f59-8030-196e8ccb83f0" />

-FOR MAE, the average absolute difference between predicted and actual values is calculated, and should be used when we want a robust, easy-to-interpret-metric.
+For MAE, the average absolute difference between predicted and actual values is calculated, and should be used when we want a robust, easy-to-interpret-metric.
 Also, it is less sensitive to outliers compared to RMSE.
 In general, the lower the MAE, the better.

 <img width="277" height="84" alt="image" src="https://github.com/user-attachments/assets/cc608b0e-e62b-407d-bd04-7151604fa0cb" />